Ensemble Learning for Heterogeneous Large Language Models with Deep Parallel Collaboration: Analysis

 \subsection{Analysis on Relative Transformation}

-\paragraph{Effect of anchor selection. } We demonstrate the impact of different numbers of anchor words through experiments with the top-2 ensemble models on the MMLU and ARC-C benchmarks.
-As shown in Fig.~\ref{fig:effect of different number of anchor words}, we observe that an increased number of anchor words does not necessarily translate into improved performance for LLMs in downstream tasks.
-Fortunately, selecting the full set of common words as anchors could achieve stable promising performance. \paragraph{Effect of normalization on relative representation matrix.}
+\paragraph{Effect of anchor selection.} We demonstrate the impact of different numbers of anchor words through experiments with the top-2 ensemble models on the MMLU and ARC-C datasets.
+As shown in Fig.~\ref{fig:effect_of_different_number_of_anchor_words}, an increased number of anchor words can improve performance for LLMs in downstream tasks, and selecting the full set of common words as anchors provides better performance.